 The mandate, which will make the trucking industry more regulated in Canada, also applies to commercial buses and will require third-party certification of all ELDs.

-The FMCSA has already announced the ELD mandate for the United States of America.
-It is set to take effect on January 1, 2023.
+The FMCSA has already announced the ELD mandate for the U.S. It is set to take effect on January 1, 2023.
 On the other side of the border, the CCMTA (Canadian Council of Motor Transport Administrators) is also in the process of finalizing the Canadian ELD mandate proposal.

 Although the Canadian ELD mandate is being developed to increase safety in the Canadian trucking industry and avoid harassment and driver coercion, there is another reason.
 Considering how both countries trade about $662 billion worth of services and goods annually, the drivers and fleets responsible for that cargo will have to comply with changing regulations on both sides.

 The good news is that because Canada is hoping to align a good bit of their ELD mandate’s provisions and specifications with the ELD mandate of the United States, there are going to be many similarities.
 This makes it easier for carriers to adhere and comply with the ELD rules in both countries.

 However, there are still some differences between the U.S. and Canada ELD mandate.
 And although the Canadian ELD mandate still has some time to go, knowing these differences will help truck drivers and carriers in both countries.

 The differences between the U.S. and Canadian ELD mandates.

 There are a few major differences in the data transfer methodologies in the U.S. and Canada ELD mandates.